 You probably place your intuition, or whatever name you give it, into a separate, sacrosanct category that designates your truth and your unique path, as opposed to the dictates of others.
 While you can’t always trust your own common sense or the guidance of authority or conscience, you know you can trust your intuition, heart, still small voice or inner compass.
 But how do you know that you can?

 A large part of the problem is the same that we find with placebo cures, like astrology, bioenergetics and homeopathy.
 No matter how many studies demonstrate that these do not function beyond placebo, there is no shaking the confidence of practitioners and adherents.
 We know, from our own experience, that they work.
 To challenge these things is to challenge our experience, our common sense and ourselves.
 It is a personal attack, a personal insult.
-Because we take questions regarding the efficacy of reliance on our intuition, heart or still small voice as a personal insult it is a matter of faith and belief and not of reason.
-Reasoning and questioning is viewed as a personal attack.
+Because we take questions regarding the efficacy of reliance on our intuition, heart or still small voice as a personal insult, belief is a matter of faith and belief and not of reason.
+Reasoning about usefulness and questioning efficacy is viewed as a personal attack.

 Another example is geocentrism.
 We all experience the sun rising and setting; to question that reality is crazy.
 But since Copernicus we know that this is a relative truth, not an absolute one.
 From the perspective of our senses, it is indeed true that the sun rises and sets and, as long as we are operating like animals, in a life that is sensory, it is indeed all that we need.
 Intuition is much the same.
 It is not that it is wrong; there are many circumstances in which trusting it is invaluable.
 However, problems arise in not recognizing that it is partial, like the sensory awareness that the sun rises and sets.
 When we base truth and happiness on trusting our intuition we are trusting to a partial definition of truth that will indeed work for us in some circumstances but will fail, due to its partiality, in others.
 As long as you stay on planet Earth, geocentrism works, But what if you aim for the stars?
 At that point you need not only heliocentrism but multi-perspectivalism, with multiple sources of truth that can provide checks and balances for each other.
 That is what triangulation attempts to provide.